debiki/talkyard-prod-one/README.md

     # This should say "docker-compose version 1.7.0 ..." (or later):
     docker-compose -v

+Make Docker work after OS upgrades: (Docker needs you to install some stuff when the Linux kernel has been upgraded)

+    # but this won't work :-(  why not.
+Nothing happens after reboot (when 'install' is needed)
+    # however, @reboot does work, echoing to a file shows it works.

+    crontab -l | { cat; echo '@reboot apt-get install linux-image-extra-`uname -r` && sudo modprobe aufs'; } | crontab -

 I think you should also configure a firewall and automatic security upgrades:

     # Configure a firewall: (not needed if you're using Google Compute Engine)